-The Society of the Sacred Mission has, from its foundation, been involved in theological education, with a particular focus on widening access for people without prior qualifications.
+The Society of the Sacred Mission has, from its foundation, been involved in theological education, with a particular focus on widening access for people without prior academic qualifications.
 Today, St Antony’s is seeking to be true to those foundational principles, whilst at the same time also relating to our contemporary context.
 Consequently we will be developing and delivering a number of courses and programmes that variously aim to encourage people to explore and go deeper, both intellectually and experientially.

 Exploring Spiritual Accompaniment

 St Antony’s has been involved in training and providing spiritual directors for over 15 years.
 This introductory course offers training in the skills and practice of accompanying people on their faith journey.
 It also provides an opportunity for participants to work on their own personal and spiritual development.
-In addition, St Antony’s also provides on-going peer support and mentoring for those who complete the course and go on to offer a ministry of spiritual accompaniment, as well as rooms in which to meet directees.
+In addition, St Antony’s provides on-going peer support and mentoring for those who complete the course and go on to offer a ministry of spiritual accompaniment, as well as rooms in which to meet directees.

-Various other courses and programmes may also be developed, which might include workshops in prayer and meditation and training for meditation facilitators, as well as seminars and one-off speaker events.
+Various other courses and programmes may also be developed, which might include workshops in prayer and meditation and training for meditation facilitators, as well as quiet days, workshops, seminars and one-off speaker events.